 On the surface, ABC’s hit '90s sitcom Home Improvement is wholesome family entertainment.
-The show followed the tool-obsessed Tim Taylor (Tim Allen), who instructed the viewers of his TV show, Tool Time, how to fix things around their houses - even though he continuously destroyed his own home with a series of overpowered gadgets while his wife and sons looked on.
-Look a little deeper, though, and the disturbing hidden meanings of the show become clear.
+The show follows the tool-obsessed Tim Taylor (Tim Allen), who instructs the viewers of his TV show, Tool Time, how to fix things around their houses - even though he continuously destroys his own home with a series of overpowered gadgets while his wife and sons look on.
+Peer a little deeper, though, and the disturbing hidden meanings of the show become clear.

-The horrifying things about Home Improvement not only stem from Tim’s apparent hatred for his family and paranoia about his wife’s desire to find a life outside of the home, but also from the possibility that the series may never have actually happened - or at least it may not have happened how it was presented.
-Out of all the sitcoms stricken with ennui, Home Improvement may be the most existentially frayed, and its self-destructive nature is well worth diving into.
+The horrifying things about Home Improvement not only stem from Tim’s apparent hatred for his family and paranoia about his wife’s desire to find a life outside the home, but also from the possibility that the events of the plot were all imagined as part of Tim's mental collapse.
+Out of all the sitcoms stricken with ennui, Home Improvement may be the most existentially frayed, and its self-destructive nature is well worth exploring.